CaoShuFeng/coredump-detector-deprecated/README.md

 * a persistent volume claim named "nfs".
 It's easy to change this name by modify file yaml/coredump-detector-daemonset.yaml.
 Core dump files are saved in persistent volume, so a pvc is required.
+* Options of kube-apiserver `--allow-privileged` should be set to true.

 It's very easy to start the daemonset by creating those objects in cluster:
 ``` bash